https://qoqm.nanotec.cnr.it/# QOQM

 Eugene Demler (ETH Zurich): Photons for manybody physics: a platform and a probe

 Fabio Sciarrino (Univ.
-La Sapienza, Rome): Quantum Technology and Quantum Computers
+La Sapienza, Rome): Quantum technology and quantum computers

-Atac Imamoglu (ETH Zurich): Introduction to Quantum Materials
+Atac Imamoglu (ETH Zurich): Introduction to quantum materials

-Martino Poggio (Univ. of Basel): Quantum Magnetism
+Martino Poggio (Univ. of Basel): Quantum magnetism

 Dario Gerace (Univ. of Pavia): Quantum simulations, quantum machine learning

-Fabrice Laussy (Instituto de Ciencia de Materiales de Madrid): Quantum Optics, Quantum matter
+Fabrice Laussy (Instituto de Ciencia de Materiales de Madrid): Quantum optics, quantum matter

 Costanza Toninelli (CNR-INO, Florence): Quantum materials

 Marco Barbieri (Univ.
-Roma Tre): Quantum Optics, Quantum metrology
+Roma Tre): Quantum optics, quantum metrology

 Annika Johansson (Max Planck Institute of Microstructure Physics): Spin-orbitronics with quantum materials

-André Stefanov (Univ. of Bern): TBA
+André Stefanov (Univ. of Bern): Quantum communication

 Pascale Senellart-Mardon (CNRS/Univ.
-Paris-Saclay): TBA
+Paris-Saclay): Deterministic quantum light sources

 Alessandro Bruno (Quantware): Superconductivity - from basic phenomenon to quantum computing

-Michela Nazzaro (Univ. of Naples): QTris
+Michela Nazzaro (Univ. of Naples): Quantum meaning-making: core concepts for real understanding

 Scope